-I consider myself an explorer – someone with an endless curiosity and motivated by learning that which I do not know, developing deeper understanding and gaining further insights into the human experience.
+I consider myself an explorer – someone with an endless curiosity.
+I am motivated to learn that which I do not know, to never stop developing deeper understanding and gaining further insights into the human experience.
 This underlies my lifelong passion for experiential learning and studying.
 Another passion and my most reliable source of wellbeing is experiencing the natural world, whether hiking, gardening or wandering in a park wherever I may be in the world – this is of great value to me and necessary for my health.

 My early readings shaped my path